jakevc/jakevc/content/post/2018-10-02-how-to-goslides.md

 I am about to give a journal club presentation on a recent epigenetics paper.
 I have also been learning [golang](https://golang.org/).
 Many learning materials, and golang presentations I run into are very clean html presentations with absolutely no bells and whistles, that appear to run in the browser.

-I soon found out these presentations are generated from the 'present' package, which is a builtin golang tool at golang.org/x/tools.
-I appreciate the simplicity of these presentations because it allows me to focus on my public speaking skills, and communicating ideas in a simple, effect manner.
+I soon found out these presentations are generated from the 'present' package, which is a built in golang tool at golang.org/x/tools.
+I appreciate the simplicity of these presentations because it allows me to focus on my public speaking skills simply and effieciently.
 I don't want to think about how to get presenter notes, or decide if my presentation is going to be cross-platform, or even think the thought of bringing a thumb drive to a talk...

 It took a second for me to find out how to generate this type of presentation with the features I wanted, namely: